gklyne/annalist/documents/using-annalist.md

 Built-in Annalist permission tokens include:

 `ADMIN` - required to create or view user permissions in a collection.
 The creator of a collection is automatically granted `ADMIN` permissions over that collection, so they can assign permissions in that collection for other users.
+This permission at site level also allows creation and deletion of collections.

 `CONFIG` - required to change the structure of a collection: to create and/or modify record types, views, lists, etc.

 `CREATE` - required to create new data in a collection.
-Also required at site level to create a new collection.

 `UPDATE` - required to edit data records in a collection.

 `VIEW` - required to view or read data records in a collection.

 `DELETE` - required to remove data records in a collection.

+`CREATE_COLLECTION` - this permission, or `ADMIN`, is required at site level to create a new collection.

-Also required at site level to remove an entire collection.
+`DELETE_COLLECTION` - this permission, or `ADMIN`, is required at site level to remove an existing collection.

 As noted, permissions (currently) apply to the entire content of an annalist Collection; i.e. a collection is the level of granularity at which access control is enforced.
 (The internal design of the authorization system allows for new user-defined tokens to be introduced, and potentially to be associated with record types.
 This could be used to provide sub-collection granularity of access cvontrol - e.g. to restrict access to a record type that may contain particularly sensitive data.)